BluefireProductions/nyu-go-server/README.md

 http://localhost:9000/OTc4MTQ3OTgxOTQ1NC5lcHVi/manifest.json
 ```

-## Test Dockerfile Locally
+## Adding ebooks to the container
-Add links to eBooks to include in the Docker container.
+Add links to eBooks to be included in the Docker container.
 Dockerfile:

 ```